-Storm restoration in Bryant
+Storm damage restoration in Bryant

 Bryant is a Fulton County village of about 168 people - and one that carries unusually direct tornado exposure.
 The EF3 that tracked near Lewistown and Bryant on April 4, 2023 brought peak winds near 160 mph, making the April 2023 event as locally specific as any storm history gets.
 Beyond that event, Fulton County has recorded 50 tornadoes since 1950, including an F4 near Ipava in 1995, and Doppler radar has flagged significant hail at or near county communities on more than 60 occasions.
 The July 2024 derecho drove 60 to 70 mph gusts through Canton and Lewistown and triggered flash flooding along IL-95 and US-24, while winter brings ice accumulation, freezing rain, and easterly wind gusts that compound tree and utility line damage.
 The Illinois River corridor on the county's eastern edge adds river-flood risk during wet seasons.
 Storm Damage 911 connects Bryant homeowners with vetted, licensed local pros for a free assessment.